Smithsonian/fcrepo3-rdf-extractor/README.md

 ```
 Any further arguments are understood as selecting particular object URIs to process, for example for testing purposes.
 The default is to process all contents in the `BlobStore` bean named `objectStore` in the selected Akubra configuration.

 This utility fully streams processing so should not require a large heap allocation.
+If you'd like to adjust the logging settings for this utility, use the standard `-cp` argument to `java` to put a `logback.xml` file into play.